 127.0.0.1:10003.
 The ending port number is randomly generated by local.
 Refer to the database tab for each site’s settings.

 Back using Local, no more tweaking Valet with WSL.

 This post originally started out as few suggestions for modifying Nginx for Valet with WSL.
-However after using Local Lightning for the past few weeks I decided to just scrape Valet for local development.
-Valet is pretty amazing however it’s intended focus is for Laravel not WordPress.
-Local Lightning is just focused on WordPress and is easy enough that anyone can start use it immediately.
+However after using Local Lightning for the past few weeks I decided to just scrap Valet for local development.
+Valet is pretty amazing however its intended focus is for Laravel not WordPress.
+Local Lightning is just focused on WordPress and is easy enough that anyone can start using it immediately.